 Unpack the Seafile archive to the document root directory on your server:

-Run this script which will create the required databases and directories for the Seafile server and and answer all questions using the following configuration options, after the script verifies the existence of all Python required modules:
+Run this script which will create the required databases and directories for the Seafile server and answer all questions using the following configuration options, after the script verifies the existence of all Python required modules:

 Step 5.
 Configure firewall rules for Seafile.